Type Six: The Loyalist

 Struggling to trust their own instincts or authority

-Constantly scanning for danger or hidden motives—can lead to suspicion or paranoia
+Constantly scanning for danger or hidden motives which can lead to suspicion or paranoia

 Difficulty relaxing due to a sense of ongoing internal vigilance

-Being loyal to a fault—even when the relationship, job, or system no longer feels safe
+Being loyal to a fault, even when the relationship, job, or system no longer feels safe (kind of embodying the “enemy you know” idea)

 Second-guessing themselves even after making a thoughtful decision